MathOnco/Mistic/Readme.md

       * Patient_ids as Patient_ids.csv
       * Treatments as Treatment_catgories.csv
       * Patent response as Response_categories.csv
+      * If none of these are available, Mistic will use either the randomly-generated or user-provided tSNE points without any color coding i.e. dots are colored in gray.
-    * Sample metadata files are provided for reference
+    * Sample metadata files are provided for reference in the /metadata folder

 * The main application is located in the /image_tSNE_GUI folder:
   * ```Mistic_code/code/image_tSNE_GUI/```